abstracta/jmeter-java-dsl/CONTRIBUTING.md

 Whenever you implement a new DslTestElement, you should implement a nested CodeBuilder class to provide proper conversion from JMeter test plan files (jmx files) to DSL code.

-Check [DslTestPlan] for an example code builder, and [MethodCallBuilder] for additional details on how to implement one.
+Check [DslTestPlan] for an example code builder, and [MethodCallBuilder] for additional details on how to implement one and consider using [SingleTestElementCallBuilder] or [SingleGuiClassCallBuilder] as base classes which simplify most of the scenarios.

 ## Test runs